Gabriela Mistral (1889-1957)

-As well as being a poet, Gabriela Mistrale become an international renowned figure in literature and education.
-She was involved in the early cultural committees of the League of Nations, and played an important role in shaping the educational systems of Mexico and Chile.
+As well as being a poet, Gabriela Mistral became an internationally renowned figure in literature and education.
+She was involved in the early cultural committees of the League of Nations and played an important role in shaping the educational systems of Mexico and Chile.
 She also worked as a Chilean consul in cities, such as Nice, Naples, Madrid and New York.
-In her work as Chilean consul she sometimes came into contact with fellow Latin American poet – Pablo Neruda.
-Mistrale was an early advocate of the originality of Neruda’s poetry
+In her work as a Chilean consul, she sometimes came into contact with fellow Latin American poet – Pablo Neruda.
+Mistral was an early advocate of the originality of Neruda’s poetry.

 She also taught Spanish literature in the United States at Columbia University, Middlebury College, Vassar College, and at the University of Puerto Rico.

-In 1945, she was the first Latin American to be awarded the Nobel Prize for literature.
-She continued to receive awards for her remaining years.
+In 1945, she was the first Latin American to be awarded the Nobel Prize for Literature.
+She continued to receive awards during her remaining years.
 She died from pancreatic cancer in January 1957, aged 67.

 And we go on and on,